 Keep in mind the following points:

-Most children become accustomed to the class routine and their classmates around the fifth or sixth week.
+Most children become accustomed to the class routine and their classmates around the 3rd or 4th week.
 At this point, their participation is likely to increase.

 Children are assimilating important music information whether or not they are outwardly participating.
 At home, this means it may be important to play the CD or sing the songs yourself even if your child seems to be unaware or uninterested, especially during the first few weeks of class.